Art Show: The Sun Represents Your Heart (at Dawn)

 太陽代表妳的心(黎明)

-The Sun Represents Your Heart (at dawn), a short graphic novel memoir by artist MK Wong, invites you to experience a visually engaging journey that celebrates the profound bond between an elderly mother and her adult child.
-Told in a fantastical way, the story explores the multiple roles of an elder—as a mother, wife, friend, patient, and volunteer—and ultimately, as an individual navigating her own mortality.
+The Sun Represents Your Heart (at dawn), a short graphic novel memoir by artist MK Wong, invites you to experience a visually engaging journey that celebrates the profound bond between an elderly mother and her adult child—a relationship defined by family caregiving.
+The story, told through a fantastical lens, explores the multiple roles of an elder—as a mother, wife, friend, patient, and volunteer—and ultimately, as an individual navigating her own mortality.
 Born from the rising racial discrimination faced by the Asian American and Pacific Islander (AAPI) community, especially since the pandemic, the project also offers a poignant look at healthcare inequities for elders with limited English proficiency.
-In doing so, it not only celebrates Wong’s mother but also honors countless AAPI elders and others who face similar challenges.
-Commissioned by San Francisco Arts Commission, the event will include an artist’s talk and storytelling, and a special edition gift will be available for each attendee.
+In doing so, the project not only celebrates Wong’s mother but also honors countless AAPI elders and others who face similar challenges.
+Commissioned by San Francisco Arts Commission, the event includes an artist’s talk and storytelling.

 Breaking the Silence: Art & Mental Health